 “Yes, we were: we were moving slowly forwards onto the roundabout.”

 “The car was rolling down the slope.”

 “Why did the car roll down the slope?”

 “Because it’s on wheels.
 Remember, cars roll down slopes.
 So if you are on a slope, and you don’t want the car to roll, then you must prevent it rolling, normally with either the footbrake or the handbrake.”

 “I stopped the car by braking very firmly, to avoid danger.”

 In two of the above three scenarios, the pupil considers that the car has stopped when it hasn’t.
 But the converse situation can happen also.
 The misunderstanding revealed in the following dialogue has transpired several times over the years.

-“Because you stopped, you should have moved off in first gear.”
+“After you stopped, you should have moved off in first gear.”